andres2901/StarCrew/README.md

 -g, --gaps: Number of maximum allowed gaps between anchor points for syntenet to call a collinear region (Default = 8) [range: 5 - 25].
 -n, --minNodes: Minimum number of nodes in a cluster for spectral clustering to be attempted (Default: 4).
 -s, --minSize: The minimum desired size for any final sub-cluster (Default: 2).
--th, --threshold: The minimum modularity score for a split to be accepted (Default: 0.05) [range: -0.5 - 1.0].
+-th, --threshold: The minimum modularity score for a set of subcluster to be accepted (Default: 0.05) [range: -0.5 - 1.0].

  Required args with Default in 'FilterBlast' mode:
 -fs, --fragmentSize: The minimum fragment size of a blast alignment to be used for blastn filter (Default: 2000) [range: 1000, 5000].